Castles & Museums

 The Museum of East Anglian Life

-The Museum of East Anglian Life is the largest independent museum in Suffolk with 17 historic buildings set in 75 acres of beautiful countryside.
-This museum is an interesting way of finding out about some of Suffolk's history.
+The Museum of East Anglian Life is the largest independent museum in Suffolk.
+It has 17 historic buildings set in 75 acres of beautiful countryside.
+This museum is an interesting way to learn about some of Suffolk's history.

 View Website